 It was almost inevitable that Edward Wortley Montagu II (1713-1767) would live a less than conventional life.
 His mother, Lady Mary Wortley Montagu, is renowned for her epistolary travel writing from the Ottoman Empire, accompanying her husband when he visited as a British ambassador.
 She promoted inoculation against Smallpox in the West after witnessing the practise in the Ottoman Empire and campaigned for the process to be adopted back in England, writing to advocate for it under a pseudonym.
 She had Montagu inoculated in the Ottoman Empire at four years old in 1718, making him one of the first Westerners to undergo the operation.
 Lady Mary’s unorthodoxy and desire to travel were traits she would later regret passing to her only son.

 A man defined by the Oxford Dictionary of National Biography as a ‘traveller and criminal’, Montagu began his life of misdemeanours by running away from school on several occasions.
 Following in the footsteps of his father, he attended Westminster School under Head Master Robert Freind, although the exact dates of his education are not known.
 One story of an escape sees him getting as far as Oxford aged 13, in July 1726.
 Another suggests he ran away in August 1727 and successfully evaded attempts to trace him for several months.
-His tutor later recounted escapades of him selling fish in Blackwell for a year before discovery; and setting sail for Porto, Portugal, before deserting, working in vineyards, being arrested by the British consul, and eventually being returned to his parents.
+His tutor later recounted that Montagu sold fish in Blackwell for a year before discovery; another suggests he took work on a ship sailing for Porto, Portugal, before deserting, working in vineyards, being arrested by the British consul, and eventually being returned to his parents.
 Whether any or all of these stories are true, it seems certain that Montagu did not receive the typical Westminster education.

 It is unclear whether Montagu ran away from Westminster because he did not enjoy his time at the school, or due to wanderlust, but eventually his behaviour pushed his parents too far, and he was sent to the West Indies under the charge of a tutor.
 According to his own, embellished tale of his life, he spent three years there, but returned to England in 1733 to test the patience of his parents further.